PepScribe

 Sermorelin previously had FDA approval under the brand name Geref for pediatric growth hormone deficiency.
 That brand was discontinued in 2008 for commercial reasons, not safety.
 Sermorelin itself remains a well-characterized molecule.

 Compounded sermorelin is not FDA-approved.
-It is prepared on a patient-specific basis by licensed U.S. compounding pharmacies under the federal 503A framework.
+It is prepared on a patient-specific basis by US-licensed compounding pharmacies under the federal 503A framework.
 Adult use for recovery, sleep, or body composition is off-label; no sermorelin product is FDA-approved for those indications.

 Sermorelin is a peptide and is not a banned substance in most jurisdictions, but it is on the World Anti-Doping Agency prohibited list for competitive athletes.
 Competing athletes should verify current WADA status before use.